carpentries/lesson-development-training/episodes/narrative.md

 At the same time, you want your learners to be able to interpret the data fairly easily during the lesson so they can focus on the skills you are teaching.
-This may mean you will need to subset your dataset or remove variables observed.
+This may mean you will need to subset your dataset by removing some observations (rows) or variables observed (columns).

 You may also want to include and review a data dictionary in your lesson, explicitly taking the time to review the information included in the